 Benn states that she often uses a definition with a medical word or difficult word she cannot eliminate or change, because doing so would change the intent of the brochure.

-Cornett says she likes to put the lay term first in the sentence with the medical term after; however, she does not place it in parentheses because people with limited literacy do not always understand that grammatical practice.
+Cornett says she likes to put the lay term first in the sentence with the medical term afterward; however, she does not place it in parentheses because people with limited literacy do not always understand that grammatical practice.
 Instead she would write: "a heart attack, or what some doctors call an acute myocardial infarction."
-In this way the reader would not stop at a medical term he or she is not familiar with, and when the word does come up in the sentence, the reader can skip the word without altering the meaning of the text.
+In this way, the reader would not stop at a medical term he or she is not familiar with, and when the word does come up in the sentence, the reader can skip the word without altering the meaning of the text.

-When writing content, keep the tone friendly and involve the reader using pronouns such as you', we,' or us,' advises Benn.
+When writing content, keep the tone friendly and involve the reader using pronouns such as 'you', 'we,' or 'us,' advises Benn.

 A personal approach draws in the reader, agrees Seubert.
 Instead of writing, "People with diabetes should examine their feet every day," write, "Because you have diabetes, it is important to check your feet every day," he explains.